The Paycheck Protection Program (PPP) Has Been Extended

 Round 2 of PPP was originally scheduled to end on June 30.
 The extension is intended to provide more time for small businesses to apply for the approximately $129 billion in PPP funding remaining.
 Now that the extension has been signed into law, we can continue making PPP loans to qualifying small businesses through the first week of August.

 The Paycheck Protection Program (PPP) was established in late March by the CARES Act and implemented by the Small Business Administration (SBA) with support from the Department of the Treasury.

-As of Tuesday, May 19,The Bank of Marion had processed 419 applications in the two rounds of the Paycheck Protection Program for a total of over $21.3 million in funding for area small businesses.
-This represents the retention thus far of 3,018 jobs in the bank’s market area.
+The Bank of Marion processed 457 applications in the two rounds of the Paycheck Protection Program for a total of $21.6 million in funding for area small businesses.
+This represents the retention of 3,098 jobs in our market.

 PPP provides small businesses with the resources they need to maintain their payroll, hire back employees who may have been laid off, and cover applicable overhead.
 The program is intended as a bridge to help businesses stay open and keep their employees working during the economic downturn caused by the Covid-19 pandemic.